chrisnoonan98675/site/README.md

     JEKYLL_ENV=lightweight jekyll serve

+Note that this command is case-sensitive.

 You can combine this with the `--incremental` or `--no-watch` options (see below).

 #### Production environment

 ***NEW!*** The "production environment" generates the site including all elements that are needed for the live documentation site (menus, lists, breadcrumbs, etc.).
 The [Jenkins job](https://dexter.xebialabs.com/jenkinsng/job/Documentation/job/xldoc/job/Jekyll%20docs/) for the documentation site uses the production environment.

-Initial generation of the site in production mode takes 80 to 90 seconds.

 To use the production environment, start Jekyll with:

     JEKYLL_ENV=production jekyll serve

+Note that this command is case-sensitive.

 You can combine this with the `--incremental` or `--no-watch` options (see below).

 ## Speed up site regeneration

-***NEW!*** If you execute `jekyll serve`, the site is regenerated every time you make a change (except in `_config.yml`).
+***NEW!*** If you execute `jekyll serve`, the whole site is regenerated every time you make a change (except in `_config.yml`).
 You can prevent this by using the `--incremental` option.
-This means Jekyll will only regenerate the files that you change, which usually takes less than 1 second.
+This means Jekyll will only regenerate the file(s) that you change, which usually takes less than 1 second.

 Note that this is an experimental feature; incremental builds don't always pick up changes in Liquid code or changes that affect the various lists of topics that Jekyll generates.
 If you're using incremental builds and you don't see the output you expected, stop Jekyll (with CTRL+C) and run `jekyll serve` or `jekyll build`.
 This will regenerate the whole site and clean up the `_site` directory; you can then try using incremental builds again.